 - a.
-Investigate opportunities for expansion of revenue generation from property. - b.
-Seek opportunities to increase occupations on unformed legal road. - c.
-Investigate gravel extraction from Westland rivers for revenue and river control - d.
-Implement asset management plans for all property assets. - e.
-Consider further appropriate council service activities for management. - f.
-Expand the non-aviation commercial activities at Hokitika Airport.
+Investigate opportunities for expansion of revenue generation from property - b.
+Investigate opportunities to expand the property portfolio - c.
+Seek opportunities to increase occupations on unformed legal road - d.
+Implement asset management plans for all property assets - e.
+Consider further appropriate council service activities for management - f.
+Expand the non-aviation commercial activities at Hokitika Airport a.
+Identify, evaluate and develop other event opportunities